 A cybersecurity analyst is an IT professional in the security domain whose role is to protect an organization's IT infrastructure from cyber-attacks and unauthorized sources.
 The roles and responsibilities of cybersecurity analysts are to monitor network traffic and systems, look for potential threats, and analyze solutions according to the severity of the situation.

-The duties of a cybersecurity analyst are no child's play.
-A typical cybersecurity analyst job account includes a lot of work, from maintaining a security program to update reports regarding the effectiveness of its security policies for IT administration and other relevant company members.
+The duties of a cybersecurity analyst are not a play game.
+A typical cybersecurity analyst job account includes a lot of work, from maintaining a security program to updating reports regarding the effectiveness of its security policies for IT administration and other relevant company members.

 - The role of a cybersecurity analyst involves monitoring and testing computer networks for any fatalities or security issues.
 They must perform security audits using analytical tools and software to investigate any weak spots or breaches against the system.
-They are so required to investigate security breaches and other cybersecurity incidents to strengthen security.
+They investigate security breaches and other cybersecurity incidents to strengthen security.

-They need to detect the vulnerabilities and fix them to strengthen and maintain a high-security standard.
+- They detect the vulnerabilities and fix them to strengthen and maintain a high-security standard.
 The senior cybersecurity analyst needs to educate junior cybersecurity analysts on the company's security and stimulating attacks.
 So as cybersecurity analysts, the personnel is required to gain ideas about analyzing various reports and statistics.

-Moreover, they can take the additional responsibility of educating and assisting other company members about cyber attacks and basic security programs to mount a strong defense against any technical dangers.
+- Moreover, they can take the additional responsibility of educating and assisting other company members about cyber attacks and basic security programs to mount a strong defense against any technical dangers.

-Cybersecurity skills and qualifications are crucial when hiring for a cybersecurity analyst.
+Cybersecurity skills and qualifications are crucial when hiring a cybersecurity analyst.
 They need to have a perfect blend of analytical and communication skills.
 Technical skills define the practice of implementation and development, which is much required to be a cybersecurity analyst.

 1) Cryptography: Cryptography is the practice of encrypting sensitive and confidential information and files.
 It is used to secure critical information and passwords online.
 It is also used to design algorithms to protect company data.
-This process prevents loss of data and information at all stages by passing index references to avoid malfunctioning.
+This process prevents the loss of data and information at all stages by passing index references to avoid malfunctioning.